 These days, the purpose of running a giveaway is threefold: to create awareness of your brand; to generate engagement among your target audience; and to gather leads that have a high chance of converting.
 The prize is the catalyst for this.
 Using a prize in a giveaway, contest or sweepstakes motivates people to participate.
 This drives many social media marketing efforts, including crowdfunding, in which those who contribute receive something in return besides the product to which they’ve contributed.

-Let’s talk and see how we can help.
+Contact us and see how we can help.